Editorial by Industrial Quick Search

 Resistive Air Pressure Transducer or Strain Gauge

-As pressure rises, a diaphragm in contact with the measured air undergoes deformation.
-Similar deformation is seen in strain gauges fastened to the diaphragm's non-contacting surface.
-The strain gauge material's resistance changes due to the piezoresistive action, which is translated into an electrical signal.
+As pressure increases, a diaphragm that is exposed to the measured air deforms.
+This deformation is also observed in strain gauges attached to the diaphragm's non-exposed side.
+The change in resistance of the strain gauge material, due to piezoresistive effects, is converted into an electrical signal.

 Capacitive Air Pressure Switch

-This method uses two capacitive plates barely spaced apart from one another.
-One is fixed, while the other is a flexible diaphragm when it touches the air.
-The diaphragm is deformed as air pressure rises, which reduces capacitance and causes the gap to close.
-The change in capacitance creates an electrical signal.
+This technique employs two capacitive plates that are very close to each other.
+One plate is stationary, while the other is a flexible diaphragm that moves in response to air pressure.
+As the air pressure increases, the diaphragm deforms, which reduces the capacitance and causes the plates to move closer together.
+The resulting change in capacitance is then converted into an electrical signal.

 Inductive Air Pressure Switch